Jaime Xie: Fashion

 Xie attended her first fashion week at the age of 17.
 She was accepted into the Parsons School of Design but chose to attend the Fashion Institute of Design and Merchandising in Los Angeles.
 She dropped out after one year to focus on growing her personal brand.
 She started her own website, Jaimexie.com, and has over half a million followers on Instagram.
 Xie has worked with Tiffany & Co., Piaget, Farfetch, Luisaviaroma, Selfridges, SSENSE, The Webster, Jimmy Choo, Tom Ford Beauty, Valentino Beauty, Guerlain, Sephora, and La Prairie.

 Bling Empire

-On January 15, 2021, Bling Empire premiered on Netflix, with Xie starring alongside Cherie Chan, Tyra Andrade-Sampoerna (new legal name: Tyra Schneider), Christine Chiu, Kevin Kreider, Kim Lee, Kane Lim, Kelly Mi Li, Anna Shay, Mimi Morris, and Dorothy Wang.
+On January 15, 2021, Bling Empire premiered on Netflix, with Xie starring alongside Cherie Chan, Christine Chiu, Kevin Kreider, Kim Lee, Kane Lim, Kelly Mi Li, Anna Shay, Mimi Morris, and Dorothy Wang.
 The second season premiered on May 13, 2022, and the third season premiered on October 5, 2022.